mt-sre/mt-sre.github.io/content/en/docs/internal-documentation/tutorials/adding_ado_alerts.md

-so instead of adding rules using [obsctl cli](https://github.com/observatorium/obsctl) and syncing them using [obsctl-reloader](https://github.com/rhobs/obsctl-reloader) SRE-P has a repo called [rhobs-rules-and-dashboards](https://gitlab.cee.redhat.com/service/rhobs-rules-and-dashboards) which based on the tenant, will automatically sync rules defined in the repo to app-interface.
+so instead of adding rules using [obsctl cli](https://github.com/observatorium/obsctl) and syncing them using [obsctl-reloader](https://github.com/rhobs/obsctl-reloader) SRE-P has a repo called [rhobs-rules-and-dashboards](https://gitlab.cee.redhat.com/service/rhobs-rules-and-dashboards) which, based on the tenant, will automatically sync rules defined in the repo to app-interface.

 ## Overview